synw/sqlcool/docs/upload.rst

 Upload the database
 ===================

-To upload database to a server:
+To upload the database to a server:

 .. highlight:: dart